FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 # Motivation
-The motivation for the project was evaluate which variables describing the player’s physique and game efficiency drive their salary.
+The motivation for the project was to evaluate which variables describing the player’s physique and game efficiency drive their salary.
 Our presumption was that a strong positive correlation exists between points per game and salary.
 We also wanted to see whether the kind of points made i.e. whether 3-pointers or 2-pointers, would have a different